TitoCantimploras/Habitica-Party/Markdown_document/party_description.md

 We only use your **last login time** to determine if you're still using habitica, so don't worry too much about it.

+If a member does not log in for 5 days, we will remove him from our team.
+Don't worry, if you want to rejoin us later, just send me a private message.

 ## 附录 · Appendix :four_leaf_clover:

 ### a.
 Time